qmarcou/IGoR/README.md

 # Advanced usage
 The set of command lines above allows to use predefined models or their topology to study a new dataset.
-Additionaly the user can define new models directly using the model parameters file interface.
+Additionally the user can define new models directly using the model parameters file interface.
 For instance, in order to investigate a conditional dependence between two recombination events, the user can simply add or remove an edge in the graph following the syntax defined earlier.

 In order to change the set of realizations associated with an event the user can also directly modify a recombination parameters file.
 Adding or removing realizations should be done with great care as IGoR will use the associated indices to read the corresponding probabilities on the probability array.
 These indices should be contiguous ranging from 0 to the (total number of realizations -1).
 Any change in these indices will make the corresponding model marginals file void, and a new one should be automatically created by passing only the model parameters filename to the `-set_custom_model` command.